josugoar/oracle/README.md

 # oracle

-> Open request-response oracle supporting arbitrary data
+> Request-response oracle supporting arbitrary data

 ## How to use